cuddlekube/workshop/step2.md

 ![](img/app-mesh-feed-api.png)

-If you examine the node in more detail you will also notice that it uses DNS for the service discovery.
-It's also possible to use CloudMap directly, but doing so is left as an exercise for the reader as there were issues with that at the time this infrastructure was originally designed.

 Now, we need all the other services to be in the app-mesh as well, including the connections between them.
 Let's take a moment to understand how those connections work.
 It should be clear that to call a service from within the mesh you do so using the name/domain of the service.
 In the case above, that would be `feed-api.cuddle-kube.svc.cluster.local`, but by default connections between Virtual Services will be denied.
 So you have to make sure these are enabled.
 Which you can by defining the `BackendServices` in the spec.
 In CloudFormation (using code from `step2/appmesh-structure.yml`) that can be defined as:

 ```yaml